Post

 Alternative Tools

-• CFF Explorer - PE structure analysis tool, closed-source, last updated 2012 (ntcore.com)
+• CFF Explorer - PE structure inspector, closed-source, last updated 2012 (ntcore.com)

-• strings - Extract readable strings from binaries (Sysinternals)
+• strings - Complementary tool to extract readable strings for manual fingerprinting (Sysinternals)

 Conclusion